perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 Then with a consumer on the example-produced-topic it will log out Value: Hello

-## Running with Docker and Confluent
+## Running with Docker

 Docker makes the above very simple.

-To start the required Kafka and Zookeeper run this starts a separate docker network with these two exposing them on localhost:
+To start the required Kafka and Zookeeper run the following in the parent directory this starts a separate docker network with these two exposing them on localhost:

-    $ docker-compose up -d
+    $ ../docker-compose up -d

 To build the example docker image and run it follow: